-- (2) Includes all options that are exercisable on or within 60 days from July 14, 2014 by the beneficial owner, except as otherwise noted. - (3) The number of shares shown in this column reflects the aggregate number of shares of common stock beneficially owned (through the ownership of warrants to purchase common stock) by Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Master Fund, Ltd. (together, the "Reporting Persons").
-Does not include 1,971,744 shares of common stock issuable upon conversion of shares of Series A-4 Preferred Stock held by the Reporting Persons, which are subject to a 9.99% beneficial ownership limitation and related warrant exercise restriction.
+(2) Includes all options that are exercisable on or within 60 days from January 31, 2015 by the beneficial owner, except as otherwise noted.

+(3) This information is based on a Schedule 13G/A filed by the Reporting Person with the SEC on January 8, 2015, which reported beneficial ownership as of December 31, 2014.
+Reflects shares of common stock beneficially owned by Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. The amount does not include 823,320 and 234,003 shares of common stock issuable upon exercise of warrants issued to Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd., respectively, all of which are subject to a 9.99% beneficial ownership limitation and related warrant exercise restriction.
 Sabby Management, LLC and Hal Mintz do not directly own shares of common stock, but are deemed to have beneficial ownership over these shares of common stock because Sabby Management, LLC is the investment manager for both Sabby Healthcare Volatility Master Fund, Ltd. and Sabby Volatility Warrant Master Fund, Ltd. and Hal Mintz is the manager of Sabby Management, LLC.
-The address for the reporting persons is 10 Mountainview Road, Suite 205, Upper Saddle River, New Jersey 07458.
+The address for the reporting persons is 10 Mountainside Road, Suite 205, Upper Saddle River, New Jersey 07458.